Opening address by Paul Pereira to the annual Nation Builder “In Good Company” conference, Pretoria, 15 August 2017.

 Oppenheimer and Anglo-related philanthropy and social investment was extensive for its time, and became formalised in a Group Chairman’s Fund from 1967 to 1973.
 For the purposes of our discussion, the moment critique comes in that latter year.

 Here, then, was a momentous decision taken that would affect, nay create, South African CSI as we know it today.
 It was, uniquely among South African companies, for Anglo to create a formal department, headed by a person with executive rank, and well resourced, to develop and carry out social investments across the length and breadth of the country.

 For townships and villages from the Limpopo to the southern Cape, West Coast to Transkei, it heralded the coming of the cavalry, called the Anglo American and De Beers Chairman’s Fund.

-And it was often thoughtful stuff, as illustrated in this quote from Michael O’Dowd, speaking about:
+And it was often thoughtful stuff, as illustrated by Michael O’Dowd speaking about:

 “…the importance of the people behind a project you are considering for possible support.

 It’s not whether the project is a good idea or not, but whether the people behind it will be able to make it work.
 Successful CSI is all about ordinary citizens rising above themselves to make a difference.
 This is what the CSI technocrats miss – for them, one project is the same as another.
 But if you lose sight of the people – and especially the ones who are supposed to be the beneficiaries – then you lose everything.”

 And as veteran change watcher Denis Beckett noted in The Good Company in December 2009: